Elizabeth of Luxembourg: Birth

-Elizabeth was the only child of Sigismund, Holy Roman Emperor, King of Hungary and Bohemia and Barbara of Cilli, Holy Roman Empress and Queen of Hungary and Bohemia.
+Elizabeth was the only surviving child of Sigismund, Holy Roman Emperor, King of Hungary and Bohemia and Barbara of Cilli, Holy Roman Empress and Queen of Hungary and Bohemia.
 Her real birth date can be calculated by virtue of a letter of King Sigismund to Kéméndi Péter fia János (John, son of Peter Kemendi), Lord-lieutenant of Zala County dated 26 April 1410 (sabbato post festum s.
-Georgii) at Végles, Kingdom of Hungary (now Vígľaš, Slovakia) and sealed with Queen Barbara's seal, who also stayed there and in which the king informs him about his daughter's birth alias circa festum beati Francisci confessoris.
+Georgii) at Végles, Kingdom of Hungary (now Vígľaš, Slovakia) and sealed with Queen Barbara of Cilli's seal, who also stayed there and in which the king informs him about his daughter's birth alias circa festum beati Francisci confessoris.
 Because this feast falls on 4 October, it must have happened in the previous year, that is, 1409 and in October.
-Baranyai (1926) argues that the usage of circa can allow some variations towards September, but if it had occurred in September, he would have referred to the feast of Saint Michael which falls on 29 September instead of that of Francis of Assisi.
-The only remaining question, the exact day is educed from the engagement date of his daughter to Archduke Albert, which was held on 7 October 1411, Pozsony, Kingdom of Hungary (now Bratislava, Slovakia, Pressburg in German) and probably may have adjusted to a former important event because it belongs to no religious feasts.
-The birthplace is also inferential and is traced back to the traditional place for the queen's labours that was in Visegrád and which is referred to in her Memoirs by Helene Kottannerin in the case of Queen Elisabeth advanced in pregnancy with Ladislas V in early 1440.
-In addition, Itinerary of King Sigismund shows that he stayed in Visegrad between 9–19 October 1409.
+Baranyai (1926) argues that the usage of circa can allow some variations towards September, but if it had occurred in September, he would have referred to the feast of Saint Michael, which falls on 29 September, instead of that of Francis of Assisi.
+The only remaining question, the exact day, is deduced from the engagement date of his daughter to Archduke Albert II of Germany, which was held on 7 October 1411, Pozsony, Kingdom of Hungary (now Bratislava, Slovakia, Pressburg in German) and probably may have adjusted to a former important event because it belongs to no religious feasts.
+The birthplace is also inferential and is traced back to the traditional place for the queen's labours that was in Visegrád and which is referred to in her Memoirs by Helene Kottannerin in the case of Queen Elisabeth advanced in pregnancy with Ladislaus the Posthumous in early 1440.
+In addition, the itinerary of King Sigismund shows that he stayed in Visegrád between 9 and 19 October 1409.
 In the end, one concludes that her birth in Prague, on 28 February 1409, similarly to the date of 27 November that year, which in reality was her christening day, is based on false sources.